 A copyright is a set of legal rights that allow an author to control the dissemination and reproduction of his/her original literary, artistic, musical and/or dramatic work.
 A work is protected when it is fixed in a medium, from letters, books and papers to CDs, DVDs, databases, and internet postings.

 In general, a work mentioned above is automatically protected by copyright when it is created.
 In some jurisdictions, registration is necessary and allows for copyright holders to access full remedies for infringement.
-In Canada, a copyright does not have to be registered for it to be protected, but may be.
+In Canada, a copyright does not have to be registered for it to be protected but may be beneficial.

 The industrial design is the aesthetic appearance of an article.
 The visual appearance or any design that is incorporated into a product may be protected by this Act.
 The appearance of the iPod and the design of a Coke bottle are examples of registered industrial designs.
 Protection is 10 years from the date of registration.
 However, a maintenance fee must be paid at 5 years and 6 months.
 If not paid, then the protection will cease.

-A form of intellectual property is designed to specifically protect Mask Works and Integrated Circuits in the U.S. and Canada.
+A form of IP designed to specifically protect Mask Works and Integrated Circuits in the U.S. and Canada.
 A Mask Work is similar to a photo negative that is used to produce the designed electronic circuit on a semiconductor chip.
 Integrated circuit topography is the actual 3-D detail of the active structures inside a semiconductor chip, and is the end result of a Mask Work.

 - It must be non-obvious and novel;

 - The subject matter must be appropriate.
 For example: genetically modified organs, professional skills, and abstract scientific theorems are not patentable.